Panama Canal Transit Tour

 A man, a plan, a canal – Panama!

-Some said the Panama Canal couldn’t be done, but in 1870, scientists, engineers, explorers and, of course, politicians set out to prove it could.
+Some said the Panama Canal couldn’t be done, but in 1870, scientists, engineers, explorers, and politicians set out to prove it could.
 They plunged into the single largest and costliest engineering effort since the Egyptians constructed the pyramids.

 So began the Panama Canal, an amazing human drama that propelled some people and nations into the spotlight and ruined the reputations of others.